ElMassimo/vite_ruby/docs/guide/troubleshooting.md

 [@vitejs/plugin-react-refresh]: https://www.npmjs.com/package/@vitejs/plugin-react-refresh
 [tag helpers]: /guide/development.html#tag-helpers-🏷
 [ulimit]: https://wilsonmar.github.io/maximum-limits/
+[additionalEntrypoints]: /config/#additionalentrypoints
+[advanced usage]: /guide/advanced

 # Troubleshooting

 This section lists a few common gotchas, and bugs introduced in the past.

 Please skim through __before__ opening an [issue][GitHub Issues].

+### Upgrading to v3 and now assets are failing to resolve

+It's likely that you have a nested directory structure under <kbd>[entrypointsDir]</kbd>.

+See the _[Migrating from v2](/guide/migrating-from-v2.html#nested-entrypoints-paths-must-be-explicit)_ section for more information.

+### Assets inside sourceCodeDir are being bundled

+This is the default behavior in v3, which simplifies referencing images and icons using [tag helpers].

+You can opt out by configuring <kbd>[additionalEntrypoints]</kbd>, see _[Advanced Usage]_.

 ### Missing executable error